LivelyKernel/lively.next/.github/ISSUE_TEMPLATE/🐞-bug-report.md

 - Linux
 - Docker

-**Version**: Please paste the lively.next commit on which the problem occurred here (short version from the Version Checker in the bottom left corner is sufficient).
+**Version**: Please paste the lively.next commit on which the problem occurred here (use the copy button of the Version Checker in the bottom left corner).